Allen-Synthesis/EuroPi/software/contrib/pams.md

 There is digital attenuation/gain via the `AIN > Gain` or `KNOB > Gain` settings.
 This sets the percentage of the input signal that is passed to settings listenting to these inputs.

-For example, if your modulation source can only output up to 5V you should set the gain to `12.0 / 5.0 * 100.0 = 240%`.
-This will allow the modulation source to fully sweep the range of options available.
+For example, if EuroPi is configured to use 10V as its maximum input voltage, but you patch an LFO that can only generate 0-5V, choosing `AIN` will only allow the LFO to sweep through the first half of the available options.
+To sweep the whole range, set `AIN > Gain` to `MAX_INPUT_VOLTAGE / (voltage source's max output) * 100 = 10.0 / 5.0 * 100 = 200`.

 The `AIN > Precision` and `KNOB > Precision` settings allow control over the number of samples taken when reading the input.
 Higher precision can result in slower processing, which may introduce